ttsubo2000/esi-terraform-controller/README.md

-# esi-terraform-worker
+# terraform-controller

-This page help you confirming of how esi-terraform-worker using terraform-provider-hashicups works as this tutorial
+This page help you confirming of how terraform-controller using terraform-provider-hashicups works as this tutorial

 ## Prerequisites